A sampling offered in the CML:

 Critical Media Infrastructures (most recently offered in Winter 2020)

-City to “Smart” City: On Storytelling Space (to be offered in Spring 2021)
+City to “Smart” City: On Storytelling Space (most recently offer in Spring 2021)

 This course challenges students to think about the mediation of urban spaces since the turn of the Industrial Revolution, when condensed populations and the dawn of a new city-based lifestyle began to be recorded in new technologies such as photography and film, spanning through to the recent conception of the “smart” city.
 What are the features of the so-called smart city and why is it important for critical thinking about topics such as media history, sustainability, gentrification, urban planning, and infrastructure?
 How does telling stories about the smart city train one in research on locative media, game design, and the digital humanities?